ryankarlos/AWS-ETL-Workflows/s3_dynamodb/README.md

 <img width="1000" alt="flights_glue_job" src="https://github.com/ryankarlos/aws_etl/blob/master/screenshots/s3_to_dynamodb.png">

+Create a lambda function with the following configurations from console or cli

+"FunctionName": "batch_write_s3_dynamodb",
+"Timeout": 40,
+"MemorySize": 1024
+"Runtime": "python3.9",

+create role and modify with permissions for accessing S3 and dynamodb as in roles/batch_write_s3_dynamodb/
+Note: for simplicity, Ive added all read options for S3 and all write options for dynamo but you could further limit this to adhere to least privilege principle.

-Zip the lambda function script and required modules into package
+Zip the lambda function script and required modules into package by running the following commands

 ```
 $ zip batch_write_dynamodb.zip lambda_function.py